Decoupling Common and Unique Representations for Multimodal Self-supervised Learning: Abstract

 \section{Abstract}

-The increasing availability of multi-sensor data sparks interest in multimodal self-supervised learning.
+The increasing availability of multi-sensor data sparks wide interest in multimodal self-supervised learning.
 However, most existing approaches learn only common representations across modalities while ignoring intra-modal training and modality-unique representations.
 We propose \textbf{De}coupling \textbf{C}ommon and \textbf{U}nique \textbf{R}epresentations (DeCUR), a simple yet effective method for multimodal self-supervised learning.
-By distinguishing inter- and intra-modal embeddings, DeCUR is trained to integrate complementary information across different modalities.
-We evaluate DeCUR in three common multimodal scenarios (radar-optical, RGB-elevation, and RGB-depth), and demonstrate its consistent benefits on scene classification and semantic segmentation downstream tasks.
-Notably, we get straightforward improvements by transferring our pretrained backbones to state-of-the-art supervised multimodal methods without any hyperparameter tuning.
-Furthermore, we conduct a comprehensive explainability analysis to shed light on the interpretation of common and unique features in our multimodal approach.
-Codes are available at \url{https://github.com/zhu-xlab/DeCUR}.
+By distinguishing inter- and intra-modal embeddings through multimodal redundancy reduction, DeCUR can integrate complementary information across different modalities.
+We evaluate DeCUR in three common multimodal scenarios (radar-optical, RGB-elevation, and RGB-depth), and demonstrate its consistent improvement regardless of architectures and for both multimodal and modality-missing settings.
+With thorough experiments and comprehensive analysis, we hope this work can provide valuable insights and raise more interest in researching the hidden relationships of multimodal representations\footnote{\url{https://github.com/zhu-xlab/DeCUR}}.